-CAORC abides by all U.S. Department of State travel restrictions.
-For information on restricted travel please be sure to visit: https://travel.state.gov/content/passports/en/alertswarnings.html.
+Travel advisories may fluctuate in some countries, which CAORC continually monitors.
+CAORC abides by all US Department of State travel restrictions.
+For more information on restricted travel visit: https://travel.state.gov/content/passports/en/alertswarnings.html.

 Note that due to the current COVID-19 crisis, there may be travel restrictions in place in the country you wish to travel to.
 Please list a tentative travel plan and dates in your application.
 CAORC will continue to monitor the situation and will work with fellows to confirm travel plans when the fellowships are awarded.